-The nummulitic wackestone microfacies is only recorded in the upper unit of the Drunka Formation.
-Two beds at the middle and upper parts of El-Zarabi section represent this facies with a thickness of 3.5 and 1 m (Fig.2B).
-It also occurs at the topmost part of Ismail Bey section (2.5 m) where it is underlain by the bioclastic wackestone and overlain by the lime mudstone (Fig.3).
-The rock is white, chalky and fossiliferous.
+The nummulitic wackestone microfacies is recorded only in the upper unit of the Drunka Formation.
+Two beds at the middle and upper part of El-Zarabi section represent it with a thickness of 3.5 and 1 m (Fig.3B).
+It also occurs at the topmost part of Ismail Bey section (2.5 m) where it is underlain by the bioclastic wackestone and overlain by the lime mudstone (Fig.4).
+The rock is white, chalky and fossiliferous limestones.

 In thin section, the rock is composed of nummulites (15-20%), bioclasts (8%), green algae (2.5%), foraminifera (2%, miliolids and benthonic forams) and bryozoa (1%).
-The nummulites of this microfacies belong mainly to the Nummulites planulatus (Lamarck), which are mainly affected by the aggrading recrystallization process (PI.2E).
+The nummulites of this association belong mainly to the Nummulites planulatus (Lamarck), which are mainly affected by the aggrading recrystallization process (Pl.2E).